New Jersey’s Single-Use Plastic bags and Polystyrene Foam Ban

 To encourage the use of reusable carryout bags, New Jersey Clean Communities Council has formed the “Bag Up NJ” campaign, which educates and reminds consumers about their options for sustainability and encourages them to bring their own reusable bag when they shop.

-To assist businesses with compliance, the NJ Business Action Center (NJBAC) has rolled out resources on its website, www.business.nj.gov, which, in the near future, will showcase a list of wholesale vendors of reusable bags and environmentally sustainable alternative products.
-The Department of Environmental Protection (NJDEP) has rolled out www.nj.gov/dep/plastic-ban-law/faqs with detailed information about the new law.
+To assist businesses with compliance, the NJ Business Action Center (NJBAC) has rolled out resources on its website, www.business.nj.gov, which, has a list of wholesale vendors of reusable bags and environmentally sustainable alternative products.
+The Department of Environmental Protection (NJDEP) has rolled out https://www.nj.gov/dep/get-past-plastic/#faqs with detailed information about the new law.
 NJ Clean Communities Council – with responsibility for outreach, educational programs, and public service announcements – will be distributing a limited number of free reusable carryout bags through a partnership with the Clean Communities Program.
 Find your County Clean Communities Coordinator at www.njclean.org.

 To stay on track, read the single-use plastic carryout bag and polystyrene foam ban timeline for all critical dates as defined by the law.
 It is recommended that businesses print a copy of this timeline and keep it posted in order to keep track of important deadlines.

-The NJ Department of Environmental Protection (NJDEP) is responsible for the overall implementation of the plastics ban law, including the adoption of implementing regulations.
+The NJDEP is responsible for the overall implementation of the plastics ban law, including the adoption of implementing regulations.
 The NJDEP, along with the municipalities, County Economic Health Act (CEHA) agencies, and the NJ Department of Health are responsible for enforcement of the law.
 Penalties will be given to businesses who do not comply, which include a warning for the first offense, up to $1,000 per day for a second offense and up to $5,000 per day for a third offense or subsequent offense.

 If you need additional support, The New Jersey Business Action Center (NJBAC) offers a Live Chat on its website, www.business.nj.gov, or can be reached at 1-800-JERSEY-7 from 8:00 a.m. to 5:00 p.m.
 Monday through Friday, where New Jersey-based business experts will assist you and provide answers to your questions.